 - Dietary changes – A low-salt diet is one of the most common for combating the false sense of movement.

 - Lifestyle changes – Everything from getting more exercise to quitting smoking has been recommended to improve vertigo.

 - Canalith repositioning maneuvers – These are head positions that a doctor helps a patient perform in an effort to restore the crystals in the inner ear that detect movement to their appropriate ear canals.

 - Surgery – This is the last resort for patients as the consequences of these invasive procedures can sometimes be permanent hearing loss in the affected ear.

 What if none of these options sound good to you or have worked in your case?
 Is there a natural way to get relief from vertigo?

 Upper cervical chiropractic case studies have shown up to an 80% success rate at completely resolving vertigo in patients with an upper cervical subluxation.
 Such a misalignment can occur during a simple car accident or sports injury.
 As a result, it makes sense to have your neck thoroughly examined by a specialist if you suffer from recurring vertigo.

 Upper cervical chiropractors are in a good position to help find and correct upper cervical subluxations because we use modern diagnostic imaging techniques to reveal misalignments down to hundredths of a degree.
-These are issues that would be missed on a regular x-ray.
+These are issues that a regular x-ray would miss.
 Even a general chiropractor is unlikely to pick up on this issue or correct it properly.